 Full details of the terms and conditions under which Ordnance Survey digital map data may be processed and/or manipulated or copied by a customer - whether or not for use on PCs or workstations or for making hard copies - are available from the Customer Service Centre, please see contact details.
 You should check the terms and conditions with us before using the data.
 It is also the responsibility of the holder of the digital map data to ensure that any plotted or printed output contains the required copyright and database acknowledgements in a conspicuous position.

-The product makes use of Royal Mail PAF files and Postzon, OSNI, ONS and GROS health authority codes.
+The product makes use of Royal Mail PAF files and Postzon, Land & Property Services, ONS and National Records of Scotland (NRS) health authority codes.

 Trademarks